joaomelo/auth-mech/README.md

 ## License

-Made by [João Melo](https://www.linkedin.com/in/joaomelo81/?locale=en_US) and licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details/
+Made by [João Melo](https://twitter.com/joaomeloplus) and licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.